feenix100/Notebook_Templates/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the GNU License.
 See the [LICENSE](LICENSE) file for more information.

 ---